 Jupyter is developed in the open on GitHub, through the consensus of the Jupyter community.
-For more information on our governance approach, please see our Governance Document.
+For more information on our governance, please see our governance documentation.

 All online and in-person interactions and communications directly related to the project are covered by the Jupyter Code of Conduct.
 This Code of Conduct sets expectations to enable a diverse community of users and contributors to participate in the project with respect and safety.